Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 98.  ### Question98
-True or False: Scrum is a methodology that tells in detail how to build software incrementally.
+True or False: Scrum is a methodology that tells in detail how to build Software incrementally.

 - [ ] True
 - [x] False